-For learners who have access requirements please see section 2.8 Access arrangements and special consideration.
+For learners who have access requirements please see section 2.13 Accessibility of this handbook.

-If centre staff think that any aspect of these qualifications unfairly restricts access and progression, they should talk to their OCR EQA about this.
+If centre staff think that any aspect of these qualifications unfairly restricts access and progression, they should talk to their OCR External Quality Assurer (EQA) about this.

-The main assessment methods which are suitable for these qualifications:
+OCR in partnership with Lifelong Learning UK and other awarding bodies have identified the following main assessment methods which are suitable for these qualifications: